angus-c/es6-react-mixins/README.md

 };
 ```

-React components invokes mixins with a call to `super`.
+React components invoke mixins with a call to `super`.

 ```js
 import 'mixin' from 'es6-react-mixins';